deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 The sky was boiling.

-Costello had never seen northern lights before, and now sheets of silent fire were coiling languidly across the heavens far faster than he’d imagined they would, shifting hue like some fibre-optic christmas tree or something.
+Costello had never seen northern lights before, and now sheets of silent fire were coiling languidly across the heavens far faster than he’d imagined they would, shifting hue like some fibre-optic Christmas tree or something.
 One minute turquoise, the next orange shading to green, or bright red…

 All thanks to that goddamn bomb.
 He’d tried to follow the explanation of how it worked, really he had, but really it had just driven home to him that the Gao were an alien species with a few centuries of technological ground separating them from humanity.
 They knew things about physics that just didn’t fit Costello’s meagre scientific education.